ArtificialIntelligenceToolkit/conx/README.md

 <img src="https://raw.githubusercontent.com/Calysto/conx/master/notebooks/network.png" width="500"></img>

 ## Install

+`conx` requires Python3, and some other Python modules that are installed automatically with pip.

 **Note**: you may need to use pip3, or admin privileges (eg, sudo), or a user environment.